KenKundert/avendesora/doc/advanced.rst

 a list, or a dictionary.
 If it is a string, it is split at white spaces to make it a list.
 If *urls* is a list, the URLs are considered unnamed and the first one given is used.
 If it a dictionary, the URLs are named.
-When named, you may specify the URL you wish to use by specifying the name to the *browse* command.
+When named, you may specify the URL you wish to use by specifying the name to the :ref:`browse command <browse command>`.
 For example, consider a *urls* attribute that looks like this:

 .. code-block:: python